 Whisky learned the names of 59 toys prior to the study just by playing with her guardian, a man named Helge O. Svela.
 He would tell her to go fetch a toy by name and play with her when she brought the right one.
 He is not a professional trainer, but he loves to spend time with Whisky and taught her a lot in the process.

-Her knowledge of toy names was tested by two researchers in animal behavior, Dr. Claudia Fugazza and Dr. Ádám Miklósi, and reported in a study called Depths and limits of spontaneous categorization in a family dog.
-They found that Whiskey was able to choose the right toy from a group of 16-20 different toys for 54 of the 59 toys.
+Her knowledge of toy names was tested by two animal behavior researchers, Dr. Claudia Fugazza and Dr. Ádám Miklósi, and reported in a study called Depths and limits of spontaneous categorization in a family dog.
+They found that Whisky was able to choose the right toy from a group of 16 to 20 different toys for 54 of the 59 toys.
 With Svela and Whisky both in the kitchen and an array of toys in the living room, Whisky went to choose a toy when Svela said, “Bring [name of toy]!”
-The toy that she brought back to the kitchen in her mouth was considered her choice.
+The toy that she brought back to the kitchen was considered her choice.

-Interestingly, Svela named Whisky’s toys in a pattern with each name consisting of an adjective and a noun.
-The toys were all called things like “small frisbee” or “yellow ring”.
-Her toys included 10 balls, 7 rings, 4 frisbees and 4 ropes.
+Interestingly, Svela named Whisky’s toys in a pattern, with each name consisting of an adjective and a noun.
+The toys were called things like “small frisbee” or “yellow ring.”
+Her toys included 10 balls, 7 rings, 4 Frisbees and 4 ropes.
 That allowed researchers to test whether Whisky understood the concept of categories such as “ball” or “rope” in an abstract way.
 Most studies of animals’ abilities to understand such categories involve training the animals specifically to accomplish this task, but with Whisky, the question was whether or not she had spontaneously developed an understanding of categorization.

-To study Whisky’s understanding of categories of toys, she was asked to fetch a toy of a specific category (such as frisbee) from a group of 4 toys that were new to her.
-Each group of 4 toys contained a ball, a rope, a frisbee and a ring.
+To study Whisky’s understanding of categories of toys, she was asked to fetch a toy of a specific category (such as Frisbee) from a group of four toys that were new to her.
+Each group of four toys contained a ball, a rope, a Frisbee and a ring.
 She was tested in two different ways.
 In one series of tests, she explored the toys on her own but was not given the opportunity to play with them.
 In another series of tests, she and her guardian played with the toys before she was asked to identify them by category.

 If your dog has learned the names of multiple toys, are you interested in expanding her vocabulary?